At a Glance

 - Tasks: Support individuals with daily living tasks and personal care in a compassionate manner.

-- Company: Join a passionate, inclusive organization dedicated to empowering individuals with support needs.
+- Company: Join a passionate, inclusive organisation dedicated to empowering individuals with support needs.

-- Benefits: Enjoy flexible shifts, access to the SONA app for shift management, and a supportive team environment.
+- Benefits: Enjoy flexible working hours, access to the SONA app for shift management, and a supportive team environment.

 - Why this job: Make a real difference in people's lives while working in a rewarding and fulfilling role.

-- Qualifications: Must have at least 12 months of care experience; warm, person-centred approach is essential.
+- Qualifications: Minimum of twelve months' care experience required; warm, person-centred approach is essential.

-- Other info: Applications are reviewed on a rolling basis; only UK-based candidates eligible.
+- Other info: Applications are reviewed on a rolling basis; only UK-based candidates eligible to apply.

 Contact Detail: